Representations and evaluation strategies for feasibly approximable functions: Introduction

-\item \textbf{Accuracy of results.} Hardness in the theoretical results refers to how hard it is to compute the values of the function to an arbitrary accuracy.
-An algorithm for computing a real function $f$ takes as input a real number $x$, encoded as an oracle, and a natural number $n$, encoded in unary, and is required to output an approximation to $f(x)$ to accuracy $2^{-n}$.
+\begin{itemize} \item \textbf{Accuracy of results.} Hardness in the theoretical results refers to how hard it is to compute the values of the function to an arbitrary accuracy.
+An algorithm for computing a real number takes as input a natural number $n$, encoded in unary, and outputs an approximation to $x$ to $n$ bits of accuracy.
+An algorithm for computing a real function $f$ takes as input a real number $x$, encoded as an oracle which maps accuracy requirements to approximations, and a natural number $n$, encoded in unary, and is required to output an approximation to $f(x)$ to $n$ bits of accuracy.
 The running time of the algorithm is a function of $n$ which measures the number of steps the algorithm takes.
 By contrast, practitioners usually work at a fixed floating-point precision, which implies a fixed maximum accuracy.
 It hence may not be justified to measure the complexity in the output accuracy, and other complexity parameters should be considered more important.
-In fact, if one relaxes the definition of polytime computability such that on input $x$ and $n$ an algorithm has to produce an approximation to $f(x)$ to accuracy $1/n$, then the range and integral of every polytime computable function are polytime computable.
+In fact, if one relaxes the definition of polytime computability such that in both the definition of real number computation and real function computation the requirement that the approximation be correct to $n$ bits of accuracy is relaxed to the requirement that the approximation be $1/n$ close to the true value, then the range and integral of every polytime computable function are polytime computable.
 So maybe the theoretical infeasibility of these functionals is an artefact of poorly chosen normalisation.

 \item \textbf{Representation of functions.} Theoreticians use a simple representation (which we call $\Fun$) that treats all continuous functions equally, in the sense that a function is polynomial time computable if and only if it has a polynomial time computable $\Fun$-name.
 Practitioners, on the other hand, tend to work on a much more restricted class of functions.
 They tend to work with functions which are given symbolically or which can be approximated well by certain kinds of (piece-wise) polynomial or rational functions.
 As not every polynomial time computable function can be approximated by polynomials or rational functions in polynomial time, the implicit underlying representations favour a certain class of functions, for which it is easier to compute integral and range. \end{itemize}